prod1101/ctftime_score_exporter/README.md

 - Export CTFs and placements of a team from the CTFTime API
 - Save the data to a Markdown file
+- Optionally, lets you specify the data's time period
 - Optionally, color codes placements to reflect placement in the given CTF
 - Optionally, generates a summary of all CTFs of a team